Black Friday Sale!

 A good podcast name is catchy, descriptive and lets your viewers know what to expect.
 Coming up with the perfect title is easier than you think.

 You’ve got a great idea for a podcast and can’t wait to get started — you just need to come up with a good name.
-The handle you choose will give every potential listener a first impression of your show.
+The podcast title you choose will give every potential listener a first impression of your show.
 You want to strike the right tone and appeal to your target audience.

-It’s simpler than you think.
-In this guide, you’ll learn all the tips and tricks for brainstorming a great moniker for your podcast, including the mistakes to avoid.
-We’ve also included examples of podcast names to help inspire you.
+Giving your podcast the perfect name is simpler than you think.
+In this step-by-step guide, you’ll learn how to come up with a podcast name that impresses your audience.
+We’ve also included examples of good podcast name ideas to help inspire you.

 Why is a good podcast name important?